ImageMagick v6 Examples --

 You can also use the option "-profile '*' " to remove the profiles.

-It is however recomended you only strip profiles when you modify an image, especially if reducing it in size for web displays, or thumbnail images.
+It is however recommended you only strip profiles when you modify an image, especially if reducing it in size for web displays, or thumbnail images.

 Stripping profiles while resizing, particularly for generating smaller thumbnail images, is so common that both "-resize" and "-strip" were combined into a new operation, just for this very purpose.
 Naturally enough this resize operation is called "-thumbnail".